Protect Your Privacy with a VPN

-What is a VPN, you ask?
-“VPN” is an acronym for Virtual Private Network.
-A VPN helps protect your data by creating encryption between your connection and sites you visit.
+A VPN (Virtual Private Network) helps protect your data by creating encryption between your internet connection and sites you visit.
 This encryption keeps prying eyes away from your private data, can help you avoid ISP throttling, and even can keep you from being fired.
 (Really!)

 For anyone who is security minded (and that should be all of us), a VPN can enhance your privacy.
 Just remember that no VPN is 100% secure.